JoJoJotarou/pvx/README.md

     # Use venv's parameters, such as specifying prompt
     pvx venv new 3.10.4 --prompt venv_prompt_name

+    # Use current python and venv's parameters
+    pvx venv new --prompt venv_prompt_name
     ```

 - List all virtual environments